sassoftware/esp-studio-examples/Advanced/onnx_pose_estimation/README.md

 ### w_object_tracker_array
 The w_object_tracker_array window in this example differs from the Object Tracker window in [Computer Vision Using an ONNX Model (Tiny YOLO Version 7)](https://github.com/sassoftware/esp-studio-examples/tree/main/Advanced/onnx_object_detection).

+Click the object_tracker window to explore its settings.
+1. Click the w_object_tracker_array window.
+2. In the right pane, expand **Tracking Properties**.
+	- The **Tracking method** field specifies that the ByteTrack algorithm is being used.
+For more information about the ByteTrack algorithm, see [ByteTrack Method](https://documentation.sas.com/?cdcId=espcdc&cdcVersion=default&docsetId=espcreatewindows&docsetTarget=p0jsgd7e0fa40ln16wxod1qpj9d2.htm#n1xe73kilw1gt3n1jntjbqrk8zo1).

 In this pose estimation example, both the bounding boxes and the detected keypoints are passed to the Object Tracker window.
 Each person is tracked over time using the bounding box as in the previous example, but now the detected keypoints for each track can also be retrieved.